BryceVandegrift/hot-plate/Build.md

 In order to build firmware for the hot plate you'll need to make sure you have the AVR-GCC toolchain.
 This is easy to install for Linux using your package manager and MacOS using homebrew.
-Windows users can use [WinAVR](https://winavr.sourceforge.net/) to get the AVR toolchain on thier system.
-Besides GCC-AVR, you need Make as well.
+Windows users can use [WinAVR](https://winavr.sourceforge.net/) to get the AVR toolchain on their system.
+Besides GCC-AVR, you will need Make as well.

 In order to build, go to the `src` directory and run: